Skip to main content

 • “I love the idea of the game and its artwork, but the translating is so horrendously done it was really pulling me out of the game and I simply couldn't enjoy it.”

-The music in the game is widely praised for its quality, charm, and ability to create a comforting atmosphere, with many players expressing a desire for the soundtrack to be released.
-While some note that the soundtrack can become repetitive, it is generally considered one of the standout features, complementing the game's art and story effectively.
-Overall, the music enhances the gaming experience, making it both captivating and enjoyable.
+The music in the game is widely praised for its quality, charm, and atmospheric qualities, with many players finding it captivating and enjoyable enough to listen to outside of gameplay.
+However, some reviews note that the soundtrack can become repetitive over time, and there is room for improvement in its integration with the game's mechanics and overall accessibility.
+Overall, the music is considered one of the standout features, complementing the game's art and story effectively.

-• “Soundtrack is amazing, I'm obsessed with the tracks and I still listen to them when I need to chill out or during work time to cool off.”
+• “The soundtrack is amazing, I'm obsessed with the tracks and I still listen to them when I need to chill out or during work time to cool off.”

 • “The dialogue, music, and sounds are all so very charming as well as comforting; despite being such a simple game, the creators have managed to make a wonderful environment.”